MBlogs/mcts-hanabi/README.md

-This project implements an Redterminising Information Set Monte Carlo Tree Search agent into the hanabi\_learning\_environment research platform for Hanabi experiments developed by Google Deep Mind available at: https://github.com/deepmind/hanabi-learning-environment
+This project implements an Redterminising Information Set Monte Carlo Tree Search agent into the hanabi\_learning\_environment research platform for Hanabi experiments developed by Google Deep Mind available at: https://github.com/deepmind/hanabi-learning-environment.
-New moves Return and DealSpecific were added to the underlying C++ framework to allow direct state manipulation (swapping cards in and out).
+New moves 'Return' and 'DealSpecific' were added to the underlying C++ framework to allow direct state manipulation (swapping cards in and out).
 Observation encoding and different Hanabi variations are not supported.

 ### Getting started
 Instructions for installing the learning environment in a new linux environment: